jonnonz1/nz-statute-book/acts/public/1999/personal-property-securities-act-1999.md

 ### 8 Part 4 (Attachment and perfection of security interests in particular kinds of personal property)
 Part 4 deals with—the attachment of security interests in particular kinds of personal property, such as after-acquired property:the perfection of security interests in particular kinds of personal property, such as proceeds.

-### 9 Part 5 (When buyers or lessees of goods or other collateral take goods or other collateral free of unperfected security interests)
+### 9 Part 5 (When buyers or lessees of goods or other collateral take goods or other collateral free of security interest)
 Part 5 sets out when buyers of goods or other collateral or lessees of goods or other collateral get the goods or other collateral without being subject to a prior security interest.

 ### 9A Part 6 (Additional provisions relating to when buyers or lessees of motor vehicles take motor vehicles free of security interest)